tc39/proposal-extensions/README.md

 ## Proposal status

-This is an ECMAScript (JavaScript) proposal in stage 0 and plan to be presented in next TC39 meeting.
+This is an ECMAScript (JavaScript) proposal in stage 1.

 Note: The proposal could be seen as the new iteration of old [bind operator proposal](https://github.com/tc39/proposal-bind-operator) and I hope we could continue the further development in the original proposal repo if possible.
 See https://github.com/tc39/proposal-bind-operator/issues/56 .